 What is included in the jungle trekking price?

 All your meals are included and there is more than enough to eat.
 On the first day, it included a mid-morning snack which consisted of a delicious array of fresh fruit.
 There were mandarins, watermelons, granadillas and mangosteens, which we tasted for the first time.

 There are pictures and videos online where you see orangutans holding onto people’s arm.
 This is caused by people purposely tempting them with food.
 Don’t do it and always keep all food you have concealed in your backpacks when you’re not eating.

 For lunch, we had the most amazing nasi goreng (Indonesian egg fried rice with vegetables) with fried chicken.
 The meal was absolutely delicious and it was all ecologically wrapped in banana leaves.
 There is a vegetarian option as well but you should let them know beforehand when you book the trip.

 We hiked for another 2 hours after lunch before arriving at base camp.
 Everything was set up for us and all we had to do was go relax by the Bohorok river.
 Our mid-afternoon snack included cookies and coffee/tea.

 Dinner is served a few hours later and it was lovely sharing the meal with our guides and getting to know them better.
 The meal was warm, freshly prepared and consisted of a variety of local Indonesian dishes.

 How was the accommodation on the Sumatran Jungle Trekking tour?

-When we spoke to other travelers who were on cheaper packages with other vendors.
+When we spoke to other travellers who were on cheaper packages with other vendors.
 It seemed they were really camping in tents and sleeping on the floor.
 They also didn’t have toilets and had to do their business in the bush.
 We had basic lavatory facilities being a long drop with a bucket of water on the side for flushing.

 What other wildlife do you see besides orangutans?